Nzaba/datasciencecom-r-tutorial/post/blogpost.md

 10         3.067923    spici
 ```

 The `yr` and `mon` are the most important features as expected from our analysis above.
-It looks like the word `bowl` is also very important, possibly due to the popularity of *one bown dinners* nowadays.
+It looks like the word `bowl` is also very important, possibly due to the popularity of *one bown dinners* nowadays!

 ## Final words
 In this post, I illustrated the use of web scraping, data wrangling and natural language processing tools in R. As a case study, I showed how insgights can be obtaioned from the food blog data, such as the occurance of words and how they relate to the type of food as well as to the number of ratings a recipe receives.